akkadotnet/Akka.Persistence.SqlServer/README.md

 - `table-name` - name of the table used by either journal or snapshot store.
 Default: *EventJournal* (for journal) or *SnapshotStore* (for snapshot store)
 - `auto-initialize` - flag determining if journal or snapshot store related tables should by automatically created when they have not been found in connected database.
 Default: *false*
 - `timestamp-provider` (journal only) - type of the object used to generate journal event timestamps.
 Default: *Akka.Persistence.Sql.Common.Journal.DefaultTimestampProvider, Akka.Persistence.Sql.Common*
+- `metadata-table-name` - name of table used to store the highest sequence number.

 ### Custom SQL data queries